 With muscle release, the upper body maintains its ability to distribute the forces of locomotion, thus reducing concussion on the hooves.
 Back, shoulder and hip joints remain pain free so when the farrier picks up a leg, the horse is easily able to shift its weight.

 For the muscle release therapist a good farrier is essential.
 Because the legs are long levers, their condition has a profound effect on the body; chronic hoof pain, imbalance or joint strain strongly affects the horse's overall tension, straightness and balance.

 Pre-dental muscle release relieves muscle contracture in the poll, upper neck, hyoid apparatus and TMJ, which might tend to distort dental balance and jaw function.
 After dental work, muscle release helps relieve general pain and tension resulting from pre-treatment problems as well as the treatment posture.
 It helps the horse more quickly regain normal jaw function and freedom of neck, head and shoulders.

 For the muscle release therapist, trying to work with a horse that has significant dental imbalance or pain can be frustrating.
 Often poll, neck, shoulder and lumbar back tension and weakness can be relieved simply by eliminating dental problems.

-While based on concepts that seem at first difficult to understand and are labeled ‘alternative’, the bowen technique is more correctly considered part of an integrative approach to case management that gathers all relevant treatment options and applies them with consideration of the animal as a whole (holistic)
+While based on concepts that seem at first difficult to understand and are labeled ‘alternative’, the Therapies I utilise such as Myo-fascial Release, Acupuncture, Laser, Osteopathic techniques are more correctly considered part of an integrative approach to case management that gathers all relevant treatment options and applies them with consideration of the animal as a whole (holistic)